Fieldbus Coupler PCB: The Nerve Center and Cornerstone of Reliability for Industrial Automation Networks

 Phase Four: Optimization and Maintenance (Ongoing)

 • Enhanced Network Security: As factory networks become increasingly connected to the outside world, cybersecurity has become paramount.
-Next-generation Fieldbus Coupler PCBs will integrate Hardware Security Modules (HSM) or Trusted Platform Modules (TPM) to enable secure boot, firmware encryption, and communication encryption, building a defense system from the hardware level.
+Next-generation Fieldbus Coupler PCBs will integrate Hardware Security Modules (HSM) or Trusted Platform Modules (TPM) to enable secure boot, firmware encryption, and communication encryption, building a defense system at the hardware level.

 Conclusion